hubtype/botonic/doc-botonic/docs/welcome.md

 sidebar_label: Welcome to Botonic User Guide
 ---

-You will:

-* Understand why you need Botonic in your life.
-* Get started with a 5 step quick start guide.
-* Create a small but complete conversational app thanks to a detailed tutorial.
-* Learn the common concepts.
-* Refer to the rest of the documentation that describes Botonic components.

 > ## Chatbot vs Conversational App

 Before going any further, let us explain why Botonic is your best ally.